marclandy/enterprise-infra/architecture practice/consulting/network_edge_of_enablement.md

 ## Where I Sit in the Technology Landscape / Stack

-*Work closely with & my governance contribution to shared outcomes*
+*Work closely with the stakeholders below & my governance contribution to shared outcomes*

 - *Security Architects:* to enforce trust zones, SSE, microsegmentation
 - *Cloud & Platform Architects:* to land workloads securely and predictably